takecare/haiku/README.md

 dependencies declared in `requirements.txt` so make sure you have this file (it's already in the repo).

 To deploy a micro run `make deploy` in the micro's directory.
-This will also update enviroment variables on Deta - these are stored in `.env.prod`.

 ### Logging